meysamraz/analyzing-amazon-books-related-to-data-science/README.md

 ## Interactive dashboard
-I used cleaned data and Streamlit in order to crreate a  interactive dashboard .
+I used cleaned data and Streamlit in order to create a interactive dashboard .
 By choosing the title of a desire book , we can see the book details and reviews
+In this dashboard, we can summarize long reviews
 ![alt Text](https://github.com/meysamraz/analayzing-amazon-books-related-to-data-science/blob/master/src/demo2.gif)